walterhiggins/ScriptCraft/docs/API-Reference.md

         var d = new Drone().box( blocks.oak )

    ...
-All of the Drone's methods return `this` (self) so you can chain operations together like this...
+All of the Drone's methods return `this` so you can chain operations together like this...

         var d = box( blocks.oak )
                   .up()